 - Speeches and seminars

-Basic Business Concepts mostly services clients in Ohio and Pennsylvania from its offices in Pittsburgh, though the company plans to continue to expand nationally through its growing network of affiliates and subcontractors.
+Basic Business Concepts currently serves as a CFO for ongoing clients and a variety of project-oriented clients in over 30 states from nine regional locations.
+The company, headquartered in Pittsburgh, plans to continue to expand nationally through its growing network of affiliates and subcontractors.